-As of October 2016, VHA has contracts with more than 1,800 CNHs where more than 9,500 veteran patients reside.
-These CNHs may be either in close proximity to a VA facility or located hundreds of miles away.
+As of October 2016, VHA has contracts with more than 1,800 CNHs where more than 9,500 veteran patients reside.15 These CNHs may be within close proximity to a VA facility or located hundreds of miles away.
 VHA requires local oversight of CNHs, which includes monitoring and follow-up services for patients who choose to reside in nursing homes in the community.
-This oversight involves annual reviews and monthly patient visits unless otherwise specified.
-The contracts with more than 1,800 CNHs where more than 9,500 veteran patients reside.
-These CNHs may be either in close proximity to a VA facility or located hundreds of miles away.
+This involves annual reviews and monthly patient visits unless otherwise specified.16

-According to the U.S. Bureau of Labor Statistics, health care workers are nearly five times more likely to be victims of nonfatal assaults or violent acts in their work places than average workers in all industries combined.
-Many of these assaults and violent acts are perpetrated by patients.17 Management of disruptive/violent behavior involves the development of policies, programs, and initiatives for reducing and preventing disruptive behaviors and other defined acts that threaten public safety.18 VHA released a directive that addresses the management of all individuals in VHA facilities whose behavior could jeopardize the health or safety of others, undermine a culture of safety in VHA, or otherwise interfere with the delivery of health care at a facility.
-Unfortunately, employee training deadlines related to this directive have been postponed several times.19
+According to the U.S. Bureau of Labor Statistics, health care workers are nearly five times more likely to be victims of nonfatal assaults or violent acts in their work places than average workers in all industries combined, and many of these assaults and violent acts are perpetrated by patients.17 Management of disruptive/violent behavior is the process of reducing and preventing disruptive behaviors and other defined acts that threaten public safety through the development of policy, programs, and initiatives aimed at patient, visitor, and employee safety.18 VHA has a directive that addresses the management of all individuals in VHA facilities whose behavior could jeopardize the health or safety of others, undermine a culture of safety in VHA, or otherwise interfere with the delivery of health care at a facility; however, staff training deadlines have been postponed several times.